A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Introduction

 \section{Introduction}

 Convex optimization is an important tool in the numerical analyst toolbox.
 It serves, among others, for framing modeling problems in data science and signal processing.
-A number of convex optimization problem take the form:
+We consider optimization problems of the form:

-where $f$ is convex, differentiable, and $x\in \mathbf{R}^d$ contains the variables of the model.
-First-order methods are very popular to solve these problems, due to their attractive low cost per iteration, and to the fact that data science applications typically do not require very accurate solutions~\cite{bottou2007tradeoffs}.
-Gradient descent is a common first-order method, which starts from a point $x_0 \in \mathbf{R}^d$, its iterates are given by the simple recursion
+where $f$ is convex and differentiable.
+First-order methods (that gather information about $f$ by evaluating its gradient at past iterates) are very popular to solve these problems, due to their attractive low cost per iteration, and to the fact that data science applications typically do not require very accurate solutions~\cite{bottou2007tradeoffs}.
+Gradient descent is a common first-order method, which starts from a point $x_0 \in \mathbf{R}^d$ and whose iterates are given by the simple recursion